 Tom Hanks Captain Phillips photo: Sony Pictures.

-Starring Tom Hanks in the title role, Paul Greengrass’ Captain Phillips grossed an estimated $600,000 from showings on Thursday night, October 10, 2013.
-The film follows the titular real-life captain of an American cargo ship hijacked by Somali pirates in 2009 – reportedly the first such hijacking in two centuries.
-(Image: Tom Hanks in Captain Phillips.)
+Starring Tom Hanks in the title role, Paul Greengrass’ Captain Phillips grossed an estimated $600,000 from showings on Thursday night, Oct.
+10. The film follows the titular real-life captain of an American cargo ship hijacked by Somali pirates in 2009 – reportedly the first such hijacking in two centuries.

 Seven years ago, Paul Greengrass came up with another film inspired by real-life events pitting heroic Americans vs. Muslim evildoers: the well-received domestic box office disappointment United 93, about the one September 11, 2001, flight in which the passengers rebelled against the Muslim terrorists.
 Distributor Sony Pictures is obviously expecting much better business for the less traumatic movie-fied events found in the $55 million-budgeted Captain Phillips, which, even factoring in inflation, has a price tag more than three times higher than that of United 93.